hima-97/ECG-Arrhythmia-Classification/README.md

     A figure showing the temporal properties and variations in amplitude derived from the cardiac cycle in a normal ECG, including the identification of key fiducial points used to extract these measurements, is available [here](https://github.com/hima-97/ECG-Arrhythmia-Classification/blob/master/src/Key%20Fiducial%20Points%20of%20Heartbeat.jpg).

 ### Feature Selection
-The feature selection process in this project is plays a crucial role in balancing computational efficiency with classification accuracy.
+The feature selection process in this project plays a crucial role in balancing computational efficiency with classification accuracy.
 This project employs Mutual Information (MI) ranking, a robust method ideally suited for ECG classification due to its ability to quantify the shared information between features and class labels, thereby ranking them according to their relevance.
 It identifies features that are most informative about the heartbeat classes, thereby enhancing model performance and reducing computational complexity.

 * Methodology:
 Using the mutual_info_classif function from Scikit-Learn, we effectively detect both linear and nonlinear relationships between features and the class labels.
 This approach is particularly effective for complex models like Random Forest, which must interpret intricate patterns present in ECG data.